asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 #### On site Customer

 XP has the concept of the on site customer so that delivering to production is not required to get customer feedback.
 In fact, in this model the customer is always available to the development team.
 Unfortunately, in these challenged Scrum implementations the Product Owner is really a project manager or business analyst under a new name, not an on site customer (typically with a new, shiny CSPO certification).
-User stories are just waterfall requirements reworded in a user story template and not a *"promise for a conversation"* as Alistair Cockburn has described.
+User stories are just waterfall requirements reworded in a user story template and not a *"promise for a conversation"* as Alistair Cockburn has described them.
 In these situations the valuable feedback comes after releasing to production.

 #### Releasing is a Business Decision